 No. If you were issued a Desk Appearance Ticket, the arresting police officer simply determined that you were not a flight risk.
 Everything else about your charge is the same.
 For example, the prosecutor may still request bail at your arraignment.
 Additionally, the prosecutor may request a jail sentence at your arraignment or at any time after.
 Do not make the mistake of assuming that because you were given a DAT that your case is less-serious, or that there may not be serious consequences to your charges.

 Can My Defense Attorney Negotiate A Desk Appearance Ticket With A Prosecutor Before My Court Date?

 Unfortunately, in most circumstances, a criminal defense attorney cannot negotiate a disposition with a prosecutor before you are scheduled to appear in criminal court.
 The reason is simple: At the time when your case is drafted and ready for court, no prosecutor has been assigned to investigate the charges.
 In most counties, a separate Desk Appearance Ticket Unit drafts the criminal charges and the first time a prosecutor sees the case is the day of the court appearance.
 However, depending on the nature of your charges, a criminal defense lawyer may be able to negotiate a deal on the day of your court appearance.

 Take Your DAT Seriously.
 Hire A Defense Attorney To Help.

 Just because you were not taken to central booking after your arrest does not mean that your charges shouldn’t be treated with urgency.
-If you are facing a court appearance after receiving a Desk Appearance Ticket, you may wish to consult with an attorney about your case.
+If you are facing a court appearance after receiving a Desk Appearance Ticket, you may wish to consult with a Bronx defense lawyer about your case.
 The legal team at the Law Offices of Jason A. Steinberger offers free, private consultations.
 To learn more about our services, or to speak to Jason Steinberger today, please call us at (718) 585-2833 or fill out our electronic contact form.